 The initial duration of an interim order is six months.
 The order will be reviewed at the end of six months and – if it is left in place – will be reviewed every three months after that.
 Orders may be changed or even removed at these review hearings should the NMC decide that the situation has changed.
 The nurse or midwife can also request an early review of the order if there has been a material change in their circumstances.

-Possible sanctions from an NMC investigation
+Possible santions from an NMC Investigation

 Further sanctions may be imposed at the conclusion of the NMC’s investigation.
 At this point, the Case Examiners have the option to issue advice, warnings and undertakings, or they can choose to refer the case to a fitness to practise committee.
 A fitness to practise referral will never be made in addition to another sanction.
 If their case is referred, the nurse or midwife must wait for the fitness to practise committee to agree on their final sanction.